Skip to content

 • <NAME> — Overlay name or full path (org/repo/name)

-• -i, --include <INCLUDE> — Include specific files or directories (can be specified multiple times)
+• -i, --include <INCLUDE> — Include files/directories or glob patterns (can be specified multiple times)

 • -s, --source <SOURCE> — Source repository to extract files from (defaults to current directory)